 Port St. Lucie is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The population of Port St. Lucie overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Port St. Lucie, 22.61% have at least a bachelor's degree.
+The education level of Port St. Lucie citizens is a little higher than the average for US cities and towns: 22.61% of adults in Port St. Lucie have at least a bachelor's degree.

 The per capita income in Port St. Lucie in 2018 was $27,546, which is middle income relative to Florida and the nation.
 This equates to an annual income of $110,184 for a family of four.
 However, Port St. Lucie contains both very wealthy and poor people as well.